Dialoc/dialoc/README.md

 ### Dependencies

 No dependencies required.
-All that is necessary is an Android device that is at or above version 4.0.4, and allowing applications to be downloaded from a unknown source.
+All that is necessary is an Android device that is at or above version 4.0.4, and to allow applications to be downloaded from a unknown source.

 ### Download Instructions